ManishSharma1609/Fine-tuning-models/README.md

 This repository provides Jupyter notebooks demonstrating the fine-tuning of various language models using Parameter-Efficient Fine-Tuning (PEFT) techniques.
 The models fine-tuned include:

 - **Llama 3.2B**: A 3.2 billion parameter model from the Llama series.
-- **Llama 3 8B**: An 8 billion parameter model from the Llama series.
+- **Llama 3 8B**: A 8 billion parameter model from the Llama series.
 - **Bloom-560m**: A 560 million parameter model from the Bloom series.
 - **DeepSeek-R1-Distill-Llama-8B**: An 8 billion parameter distilled version of the DeepSeek-R1 model.
+- **Phi 2**: A 2.7 billion parameter model from the Microsoft's Phi series.
+- **GPT 2**: A 1.5 billion parameter model from the OpenAI's GPT series.

 ## Notebooks